 - Love Cannot Overcome: Melissa breaks up with Bill before he goes chasing after the final tornado because, in her words, "I can't compete with this."

 - Made of Explodium: Jonas' chase car, already impaled with a cell-phone tower and picked up by the tornado, explodes spectacularly when it hits the ground.
 Not only do cars in tornadoes not explode that way but the Special Effects Failure is as blatant as it gets.

 - Major Injury Underreaction: Even though she and her dog have just been rescued from a house so badly damaged by an F4 tornado that the structure collapses shortly thereafter, and she herself has suffered numerous injuries related to same, Jo's aunt continues to insist that she can drive herself to the hospital right up until Rabbit informs her that her car is in a tree around the corner.
-While this seems silly, it's also plausible that she's suffering from shock or a concussion from the experience and thus isn't thinking logically, or she doesn't want them to worry about her, or she's so overwhelmed by her situation that she wants to assert some control over her life.
+While this seems silly, it's also possible that she's suffering from shock or a concussion from the experience and isn't thinking logically, or she doesn't want them to worry about her, or she's so overwhelmed by her situation that she wants to assert some control over her life.

 - Maybe Magic, Maybe Mundane: